 - Instead of a one-and-done sale of a single item, bundle pricing uses discounts to incentivize your customers to purchase more related products or services from your company.

-What is Bundle Pricing?
+What is bundle pricing?

 Bundle pricing is a sales strategy where a business offers two or more products and services as one package at a lower price than if each product or service was sold as an individual item.

-The business strategy is commonly used in retail, fast-food, eCommerce, and SaaS industries, and both the customer and the company benefit from the arrangement.
+The business strategy is commonly used in retail, fast-food, ecommerce, and SaaS industries, and both the customer and the company benefit from the arrangement.

 A good example of bundle pricing is a gadget store that offers an iPad, keyboard, and pencil as part of a single price bundle when customers buy an iPad from the store.